paulb17/Springboard/README.md

 Racial Discrimination performs a statistical analysis on if race has a meaningful impact on the callback rate of candidates who have submitted resumes to jobs of interest.

 **Key Skills**
-* Inferential Statistics using scipy
+* Inferential Statistics using SciPy
     * Central Limit Theorem
     * Pearson's correlation test
     * z-test